statiqdev/Statiq.Framework/README.md

 - **Modules** create, manipulate, and operate on documents.
 Modules form the logic and processing core of a Statiq Framework application and the framework comes with many modules for performing different operations.
 You can also easily write your own modules to fully customize generation.
 - **Pipelines** execute one or more modules in sequence.
 Pipelines have four phases, any of which may contain a sequence of modules to execute: input, process, transform, output.
 Pipelines are executed concurrently and can specify dependencies.

+In many ways, Statiq Framework can be viewed as an implementation of the [model-view-controller](https://en.wikipedia.org/wiki/Model-view-controller) (MVC) pattern.
+This analogy can be helpful when figuring out how to apply the different components of the framework.
+Documents contain the data model, pipelines and modules act as controllers, and your layouts and themes are the view.

 ## Usage

+### The Engine

+The core runtime component of a Statiq Framework application is the `Engine` which contains the collections of pipelines, settings, and services.
+The term _execution_ is generally used to describe applying pipelines and modules to documents and the primary responsibility of the engine is to determine the pipeline dependency hierarchy and coordinate the execution of pipelines (and their modules).

+You can create and use the `Engine` class directly, but using the bootstrapper (described below) is recommended.

 ### The Bootstrapper

 The easiest way to get started with Statiq Framework is to use the `Bootstrapper` from the [Statiq.App](https://www.nuget.org/packages/Statiq.App) package.
-This class helps create an `Engine`, which is the core runtime component of Statiq Framework.
-The `Boostrapper` has fluent methods to configure the `Engine`, add modules and pipelines, and process command-line arguments.
+This class helps create an engine and has fluent methods to configure it, add modules and pipelines, and process command-line arguments.

 In general, a Statiq Framework application looks something like the following: